 Science and technology play a central role in our modern world.
 With the potential to transform the way we live, work, and govern, these fields pose novel dilemmas for political and policy discussion.
 For example, how should decision-makers contend with competing understandings of the scientific evidence regarding climate change?
 In what way should we incorporate ethical and social concerns into the regulatory infrastructures for innovations such as biotechnology and nanotechnology?

-The Ford School’s Science, Technology, and Public Policy (STPP) program confronts these types of questions, seeking to improve understanding, analysis, and intervention in science and technology policymaking.
+The Ford School’s Science, Technology, and Public Policy (STPP) program brings together an interdisciplinary cohort of faculty and students from across the University of Michigan to confront these types of questions, seeking to improve understanding, analysis, and intervention in science and technology policymaking.
 It approaches these issues from two perspectives:

 - Science and Technology for Policy: How science and technology are used to develop and affect public policies in a wide range of domains such as national security, public health, economic competitiveness, and environmental sustainability.